GraphMetrics/graphmetrics-js/README.md

     - `Others`: No details are fetched

 Please let us know if you would like to see other clients supported by default

+## Incompatibilities

+- `Jest`: Since we use a `setInterval` internally, jest will complain that tests don't finish cleanly.
+We suggest **not instantiating the plugin** during tests.